 Newly replanted native garden after the drought decimated the old one.
 Planting include: Reed grass, Wood fern, Woodland strawberry, Alum root, sword fern, coffeeberry, golden currant, gooseberry, snowberry and a mix of shade tolerant annual wildflowers.
 A rain barrel system has been installed to mitigate future dry spells.

 Susan Floore's at 3984 26th Street Download a plant list »

 From disastrous, major plant deaths came an opportunity for this north-facing, shady garden to grow a new look.
-The owner filled recently empty flowerbeds with cheerful natives such as Douglas iris, fringe cups, monkey flower and heuchera.
-In a deep shade area under the deck she created a native fern garden with wild ginger, redwood sorrel, and bleeding hearts wandering here and there among the ferns.
-Surviving from earlier years, mature birch trees tower over newer plantings of western azalea, huckleberry, hazelnut and a young silk tassel tree.
-This two-and-a-half year old garden continues to go through delightful transformations as additional areas are planted in natives.
+The owner filled newly empty flower beds with cheerful natives such as Douglas iris, fringe cups, monkey flower and heuchera.
+In a deep shade area under the deck she created a native plant garden with wild ginger, redwood sorrel, and bleeding hearts wandering here and there among ferns.
+Surviving from earlier years, mature birch trees tower over newer plantings of western azalea, cream bush, hazelnut and a young silk tassel tree.
+This five-year-old garden continues to go through delightful transformations as additional natives are tucked in.

 Robert Oreglia's at 158 27th Street Download a plant list »